Cheung Chuk Shan College: Student performance

+In 1994, a student won the Rhodes Scholarship to study law at the University of Oxford.
 In 1997, the school was the top performer of all arts candidates in the Hong Kong Certificate of Education Examination (HKCEE), a student was awarded the Sir Edward Youde Memorial Medal.
+In 2001, a student was awarded the Sir Edward Youde Memorial Fellowship to pursue a PhD in UK.
 In 2002, a student procured 10 distinctions in the HKCEE.
 In the 2016 Hong Kong Diploma of Secondary Education Examination, impressive individual performance of a number of students was recorded, the best student securing 5 Level 5**, 1 Level 5* and 1 Level 5.
-The university admission rate is much higher than the average in Hong Kong.
+The university admission rate is much higher than average in Hong Kong.

 Students of the School also participate actively in extra-curricular activities, capturing various awards and prizes in the academic, aesthetic, sports and service domains.
 The Red Cross Youth Team of the School is especially heartening in its development by having been Overall Champion in the Red Cross Outstanding Youth Team Competition for 6 consecutive years (2010 – 16).